ddella/OpenSSL/Private and Public Keys/ECC-PPK/README.md

 ![Alt text](/images/ecc-priv-pub-key.jpg "ECC Private and Public key")

 ## Generate an ECC Private Key
+This section is about generating a private/public ECC key pair.

+>It's important to note that we never generate a public key but rather a private key, that contains the public key.
+This is valid for both ECC and RSA.

 Use this command to prints a list of all curve 'short names':
 ```shell
 openssl ecparam -list_curves
 ```

-Use this command to generate an elliptic curve private key `private-key.pem`:
+Use this command to generate an **ECC** private key `private-key.pem`:
 ```shell
 openssl ecparam -name prime256v1 -genkey -noout -out private-key.pem
 ```